What Your Exhaust Smoke Is Trying To Tell You

 White Smoke

-White smoke probably isn’t smoke but steam, which can potentially be nothing bad.
-Or you could be a few miles away from an engine replacement.
+White smoke probably isn’t smoke but steam, which can potentially be harmless, or you could be a few miles away from an engine replacement.

 You’ll probably notice white smoke from your exhaust during a cold start, this is nothing to be worried about as it’s created by vapour from combustion.
 If however your car is warmed up, the outside temperature is reasonable and your car is still producing steam, you could be looking at head gasket failure or cracked cylinder head.

-With FREE standard delivery and next day delivery available on many of our products, you can get your car parts in no time.
+With free standard delivery and next day delivery available on many of our products, you can get your car parts in no time at CarParts4Less.